-- Approach CAS with a proactive attitude. - Develop a clear understanding of CAS expectations and the purpose of CAS. - Explore personal values, attitudes and attributes with reference to the IB learner profile and the IB mission statement. - Determine personal goals. - Discuss plans for CAS experiences with the CAS coordinator. - Understand and apply the CAS stages where appropriate. - Take part in a variety of experiences, some of which are self-initiated, and at least one CAS project. - Become more aware of personal interests, skills and talents and observe how these evolve throughout the CAS programme. - Maintain a CAS portfolio and keep records of CAS experiences including evidence of achievement of the seven CAS learning outcomes. - Understand the reflection process and identify suitable opportunities to reflect on CAS experiences. - Demonstrate accomplishments within their CAS programme. - Communicate with the CAS coordinator or CAS supervisor in formal and informal meetings. - Ensure a suitable balance between creativity, activity and service in their CAS programme. - Behave appropriately and ethically in their choices and behaviours.
+- ▶▶ Approach CAS with a proactive attitude. - ▶▶ Develop a clear understanding of CAS expectations and the purpose of CAS. - ▶▶ Explore personal values, attitudes and attributes with reference to the IB Learner Profile and the IB Mission Statement. - ▶▶ Determine personal goals. - ▶▶ Discuss plans for CAS experiences with the CAS coordinator. - ▶▶ Understand and apply the CAS stages where appropriate. - ►► Take part in a variety of experiences, some of which are self-initiated, and at least one CAS project. - ▶▶ Become more aware of personal interests, skills and talents and observe how these evolve throughout the CAS programme. - ▶▶ Maintain a CAS portfolio and keep records of CAS experiences including evidence of achievement of the seven CAS learning outcomes. - ▶▶ Understand the reflection process and identify suitable opportunities to reflect on CAS experiences. - ▶▶ Demonstrate accomplishments within the CAS programme. - ►► Communicate with the CAS coordinator or CAS supervisor in formal and informal meetings. - ►► Ensure a suitable balance between creativity, activity and service in the CAS programme. - ▶▶ Behave appropriately and ethically in both choices and behaviours.